About

 Values & Community

-I am grateful to be a member of the Kitsungi Therapist Collective to be in community with practitioners that are committed to offering liberatory practices of care to honor the humanity of both clients and therapists.
+I regularly engage in clinical consultation groups to integrate feedback on how I can continuously grow as a therapist and person.
+I am grateful to be a part of the Kitsungi Therapist Collective to be in community with practitioners that are committed to liberatory practices of care that honor the humanity of both clients and therapists.
+I seek to decolonize therapy to foster a space where all your identities and experiences are welcomed.
+I am committed to my own lifelong work of unlearning and relearning to best support your transformation and liberation.

 "Remember to imagine and craft the worlds you cannot live without, just as you dismantle the ones you cannot live within."